 MAKE THE SALAD

-Make it vegan: use tofu and replace the feta with vegan feta or leave out the cheese
+Make it vegan: use tofu and replace the feta with vegan feta or leave out the cheese and use maple syrup instead of honey.

-Make it gluten free: use certified gluten-free ingredients (ie: soy sauce)
+Make it gluten-free: use certified gluten-free ingredients (ie: soy sauce)